-The Osher Collaborative for Integrative Medicine comprises an international group of seven academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative medicine.
-The Osher Collaborative amplifies the collective impact of the seven Osher Centers on health and well-being for all.
+The Osher Collaborative for Integrative Health comprises an international group of eleven academic health Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative healthcare.
+The Osher Collaborative amplifies the collective impact of the eleven Osher Centers on health and well-being for all.

 The Osher Collaborative, an international group of eleven Osher Centers, is hosting our first-ever symposium on the topic of Longevity and Healthy Aging.
 This free virtual event will provide evidence-based insights on longevity and healthy aging for both the general public and health professionals.
 We will cover topics such as movement, nutrition, sexual health, and thermal therapy.